Pipes of War

 ‘Now silence, I must continue my work,’ he said, turning to one of his workers.
 ‘Sedate them.’

-One of the white coated men came over and with an apologetic shrug he sprayed something in their eyes which made them suddenly very drowsy.
+One of the white coated men came over and with an apologetic shrug he sprayed something in their eyes which made them suddenly feel very drowsy.

 ‘Yep,’ said Flush.
 ‘That’s about the size of it.’